Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice: Ground state

-In viewing this characteristic feature of the ground state by restarting from the classical Ising limit, even though we introduce the quantum fluctuation effect represented by the $J^{xy}_{i,j}$-term in Eq.(\ref{Heisenberg2}), the major contribution to the ground state is still a series of UUD/DDU states for all values of $0\le J_h/J \le 1$.
-In fact, the states (a)-(g) in Fig.~\ref{f6} all belong to the lowest UUD-manifold of states called UUD/DDU-1 of Fig.~\ref{f2}(c) with a constant Ising energy, $E_{\rm ising}/J=-5N/24$.
-At $J_h/J \ge 1/2$, the other non-UUD states have the lowest Ising energy, whereas in the Heisenberg model, the full UUD/DDU states overwhelm them with the energy gain from the quantum fluctuation and overtake these non-UUD states.
+In viewing this characteristic feature of the ground state by restarting from the classical Ising limit, even though we introduce the quantum fluctuation effect, $J^{xy}_{i,j}$-term in Eq.(\ref{Heisenberg2}), the major contribution to the ground state is still a series of UUD/DDU states for all values of $0\le J_h/J \le 1$.
+In fact, the states (a)-(g) in Fig.~\ref{f6} all belong to the lowest UUD-manifold of states called UUD/DDU-1 of Fig.~\ref{f2}(c) with $E_{\rm ising}/J=-5N/24$.
+At $J_h/J \ge 1/2$, the other non-UUD states have the lowest Ising energy, whereas in the Heisenberg model, the full UUD/DDU states overwhelm the non-UUD states due to the energy gain from the quantum fluctuations.